blinkchain/Proof-of-Concept-Yellowpaper/README.md

 - Each Bytes rate per 10000000 blocks are set per epoch, and are taken to find per UTXO expiry

 ## Pre-snip Creation
+- Based on next epoch's block size and time actively from VOC result
+- Find next epoch's requirement actively alculating requirement per tokena and by maintaing each token's funded stake UTXOs
+- Bundling Transactions Based on FIFO
+- Transactions removal of specific tokens from bundles if requirement is not met before target block
+- Keeping all bundles less than the block size max.

 # Snips Construction